The latest FFS Cup results + draws

 WHAT IS THE GAMEWEEK SCHEDULE?

-Both these cup competitions will be played out according to the following proposed Gameweek schedule, though this could be subject to change.
+Both these cup competitions follow this proposed Gameweek schedule, though it could be subject to change.

 Fantasy Football Scout Open Cup Round Dates